On the topological aspects of the theory of represented spaces: Open and closed sets

 A represented space $\mathbf{X}$ canonically induces a topological space by equipping the set $X$ by the quotient topology $\mathcal{T}_\mathbf{X}$ of $\delta_X : \subseteq \Cantor \to X$.
-One can verify that $\mathcal{T}_\mathbf{X}$ is the underlying set of $\mathcal{O}(\mathbf{X})$.
-The open sets of a represented space are the open sets in the induced topological space.
+One can verify that $\mathcal{T}_\mathbf{X}$ is the underlying set of $\mathcal{O}(\mathbf{X})$; i.e.~that the open sets of a represented space are the open sets in the induced topological space: Essentially, the open subset of a subspace of $\Cantor$ that witnesses that a set $U$ is in $\mathcal{T}_\mathbf{X}$ can be translated into a continuous realizer of $\chi_U : \mathbf{X} \to \mathbb{S}$.
 Proposition \ref{compana:prop:basicsetoperations} (6) implies that a continuous map between represented spaces is also continuous as a map between the induced topological spaces.
 However, the converse is generally false.